How to build a home recording studio using an iPad

 Imagine you’ve got an idea.
 It’s not just a guitar part or a vocal line you want to record, but a whole song.
 This piece of kit gives you everything you need to capture anything you throw at it, be it vocals, guitar, bass, MIDI, or any other line source.
 Apple users will rejoice at the audio docking interface that is compliant with any Lightning iPad; that additionally means it will keep your iPad charged too.
 It also works with all the CoreAudio apps like Garage Band, Auria and Cubase; it’s virtually plug-and-play.

-So in conclusion, here are some products to help you build a home recording studio using an iPad;
+So, in conclusion, here are some products to help you build your iPad music studio;

 - IK Multimedia iRig 2